ucam-ceb-como/MOpS/INSTALLATION.md

 Installation procedure:

 Download OpenBabel 2.3.1 from the download website (https://github.com/openbabel/openbabel/releases/tag/openbabel-2-3-1).
 Note that newer versions have not been tested.
+Place the unzipped source files inside the openbabel_location folder like MOpS/openbabel_location/openbabel-2-3-1 and then use the following commands:

-	Place the unzipped source files inside the openbabel_location folder: MOpS/openbabel_location/openbabel-2-3-1 cd openbabel_location
+	cd openbabel_location
 	bash build.sh

 You should now set up the OpenBabel environmental variables in your bashrc.
 A reminder of these variables is shown by the build.sh script.
 Remember to source the updated bashrc before continuing.